sagshome/DIY/README.md

 6) Bulk Edit
 7) export Investments
 8) Fix CRON
+9) Understand Stock Types
+   a) Stocks/ETFs  <- I can look these up
+   b) Mutual Funds  <- I can input and or import transactions/values
+   10)   How do these differ from presentation - imports/exports
+      c) Values  <- I have no idea what I own,  I just know the value each month

 The collection of things in DIY are utilities I wrote for myself.
 The instruction below may help you (more likely just me) get things up and running.